 2. Join a local campaign or start one

 Contact one of the national ICBL campaign members.
 If there is no campaign in your country then consider starting your own campaign!
-If you are from a non-governmental organization, read how to become a member.
+If you are from a NGO, read how to become a member.

-We are challenging governments worldwide to increase efforts to complete their major obligations under the Mine Ban Treaty within 10 years of the Third Review Conference taking place in June 2014.
+We ask governments worldwide to increase efforts to complete their major obligations under the Mine Ban Treaty by 2025.

 4. Send a lobbying letter